krotscheck/go-rds-driver/README.md

 ```

 ### Executing checks
 Executing tests and generating reports can be done via the provided makefile.
+The makefile now uses `go tool` for its operations, so you don't need to install any of the dependencies manually.
 ```shell
 make clean checks
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.

+Before submitting a pull request, please ensure that your changes are well-tested and that you have updated the documentation if necessary.

 ## Why does this even exist?